2020 Gold Britannia 1oz Coin

 Why it was launched

 In basic terms, to compete with the Krugerrand.
 The South African coin was the first bullion coin to hold exactly 1oz of gold and after its launch in 1967, it managed to dominate the ever-growing gold investment market.
 With their roots firmly in tradition, the Royal Mint were perhaps slow to recognise and capitalise on the growing demand for bullion coins.
-Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin as a direct competitor to the more-established coin.
+Exactly 20 years after the Krugerrand launch, the Mint eventually launched the 1oz Britannia coin (in 1987) as a direct competitor to the more-established coin.

 We often get asked “Gold Britannias or Gold Sovereigns – which is the best investment?”, so learn more in our YouTube video.